 Johnny: What about the Enlightenment, the philosophical movement of the 18th century that emphasized the use of reason to question accepted doctrines and traditions?

-Muhammad: You call enlightened a movement that promoted so many misguided, so-called humanitarian reforms.
-This wicked Enlightenment philosophy was an invitation to question dogma, something the Prophet Muhammad, the peace and blessings of God be upon him would have considered blasphemy, an affront to Allah The Lord Of Majesty and Bounty.
-This shallow philosophical movement, like others that came before and others that would follow, advanced notions that were not that much different than those put forward by these same second-rate Greek philosophers and their wrong-headed notion of human rights.
+Muhammad: You call ‘enlightened’ a movement that promoted so many misguided, so-called humanitarian reforms.
+This wicked Enlightenment philosophy was an invitation to question dogma, something the Prophet Muhammad, the peace and blessings of God be upon him, would have considered blasphemy, an affront to Allah, The Lord Of Majesty and Bounty.
+This shallow philosophical movement, like others that came before and others that would follow, advanced notions that were not that much different from those put forward by these same second-rate Greek philosophers and their wrong-headed notion of human rights .

 Johnny: Surely the Renaissance, which marked the end of the Catholic Church’s dominance in Europe, allowing for a flowering, a renaissance of the arts and sciences was a good thing?

 Muhammad: The Renaissance, what a foolish mistake.
 Islam forbids all realistic representations of people or animals.
 The Prophet, the peace and blessings of God be upon him, said that on the Day of Judgement, God will command people to put life into what they have fashioned.
 They won’t be able to do so and God will have a good laugh before condemning them to an eternity in His Hell for disobeying Him.
 The Renaissance encouraged all those painters and sculptors to create those graven images expressly forbidden by Allah, The Preventer.
 They even invented perspective to make those images stand out, adding insult to blasphemy.
 Need I say more?